Standard Air Lines Flight 897R: Crash

 It was originally reported that a fist fight had broken out between two male passengers, however survivors later stated that the fight was not the cause of the crash but instead it was based on pilot error.
 The CAB report stated, "This accident was caused solely by the pilot voluntarily going below the prescribed minimum altitude and descending into the overcast...".

+Numerous photos of the crash scene, collectively titled "California Plane Crash Disaster," are viewable among Google's LIFE magazine photo archive.

 Survivors

 Actress Caren Marsh Doll was among the survivors of the crash.
 She recalled "I heard screams and a fire crackling....Then I remember a woman grabbed my arm.
 She was wonderful.
 I heard her say 'Let's get out of here'.
 She dragged me out of the plane and into the brush."
 Members of the religious cult WKFL, led by Krishna Venta, were involved in the rescue operations, giving them national prominence.